The Society’s Constitution

 The Society’s AGM 2020

-The 201 AGM was held on Sunday October 13th 2019 2pm at the Cerebral Palsy Offices, 8 Railway Street, Newmarket.
+The AGM will be held at 2pm on Sunday, 18th October 2020 at the Cerebral Palsy Society office at 8 Railway Street, Newmarket, Auckland.

 - Matters Arising

 - President’s Report

 - Financial Report

 - Appointment of Auditor